isc-projects/bind9/doc/notes/notes-current.rst

 -  Replaying a TSIG BADTIME response as a request could trigger an assertion failure.
 This was disclosed in CVE-2020-8617.
 [GL #1703]

+-  It was possible to trigger an assertion when attempting to fill an oversized TCP buffer.
+This was disclosed in CVE-2020-8618.
+[GL #1850]

 Known Issues
 ~~~~~~~~~~~~